m417z/ntdoc/descriptions/ntreplacekey.md

 ### KeyHandle

 `HANDLE` to Key Object.
-Backuped and replaced are all keys from hive which contains key specified by `KeyHandle` parameter.
+Backed up and replaced are all keys from hive which contains key specified by `KeyHandle` parameter.

 ### BackupHiveFileName